hyperledger/toc/project-reports/2023/2023-Q2-Hyperledger-Cello.md

 Next steps include:

-* Finish the v1.1.0 GA release in 2023, which will include more operations of chaincode.
+* Finish the v1.1.0 GA release in 2023, which will include more operations of chaincode, for example upload, install, approve, and commit.

 # Maintainer Diversity